opsone-ch/documentation/www/services/website.md

 Note: always add both A/AAAA DNS Records.
 Even if you have no IPv6 connectivity yet, others will, and IPv6 usage will spread

-Hint: for more information about our Dualstack Infrastructure, see the  [Dualstack](/server/dualstack.md) Site.
+Hint: for more information about our dualstack infrastructure, see the  [Dualstack](/server/dualstack.md) Site.

 #### Check records